Coursework

 Geospatial Information Systems (GIS) are becoming increasingly used to advance equity and sustainability programs.
 This course provides an introduction to different GIS software packages, as they are currently used by researchers and policymakers.
 Students explore existing mapping tools currently used to advance health equity in federal policy, create maps using ArcGIS Online, perform geospatial analysis using ArcGIS Desktop and QGIS, and spatially link various disparate datasets to enhance our analyses.
 Students are encouraged to bring topics and questions they want to explore, as they will have the chance to work on them throughout the course.

-VTPEH 6176, 2 credits, Spring
+VTPEH 6176, 2-3 credits, Spring

-Global Public Health Case Studies
+Case Studies in Global & Public Health

 VTPEH 6177, 2 credits, Spring

-Environmental Justice and Storytelling
+Environmental Justice & Storytelling

 VTPEH 6178, 2 credits, Spring